Anjan Sundaram

 Anjan Sundaram is an Indian author, journalist, academic, and television presenter.
-He is the author of three memoirs of journalism, Stringer, Bad News and Breakup, and has been called "one of the great reporters of our age" by the BBC special correspondent Fergal Keane.
+He is the author of three memoirs of journalism — Stringer, Bad News and Breakup — and has been called "one of the great reporters of our age" by the BBC special correspondent Fergal Keane.
+He founded The Stringer Foundation to recognize and support courageous journalists.

 Early life and education

 Sundaram was born in Ranchi, India, and grew up in Dubai.
 He studied at Rishi Valley School in India, and was awarded a gold medal in the Indian Physics Olympiad in 2000.
 After enrolling in the electrical engineering program at the Indian Institute of Technology Madras, he moved to the United States and graduated from Yale University in 2005.
 Sundaram earned a master's degree in mathematics as an undergraduate at Yale, studying abstract algebra under celebrated mathematician and activist Serge Lang.

 Career

 He then turned down a job as a mathematician at Goldman Sachs, and began to write, reporting as a stringer for The New York Times and The Associated Press from the Democratic Republic of Congo and Rwanda.
 He taught journalism in 2016 at Brockwood Park, a school founded by Jiddu Krishnamurti.
 In 2018, he obtained a PhD in journalism from the University of East Anglia, studying under British author Giles Foden.